maciejg-git/alpine-remote-component-plugin/README.md

 - `data-rc-swap` - specifies how the component is inserted.
 Valid values: `inner` and `outer`.
 Default: `outer`.
 - `data-rc-triger` - defines when the component should load.
 Valid triggers: `load`, `event`, `reactive`, `intersect` and `custom`.
 Default: `load`.
 - `data-rc-watch` - used only with the `reactive` trigger.
 The value is the property name to watch.
-- `data-rc-process-slots-first` - if enabled, Alpine is initialized inside `data-for-slot` template elements before the main component is loaded.
-Default: `false`.

 ```html
 <div